kaibukaibu/nonparamDNAmixtures/README.md

 # Explanation of files
 The code consists of three .R files:
 - 01_replicate_mixtures.R -- code for replicating PROVEDIt mixtures.
 Outputs raw mixture profiles without stutter filter and analytical thresholds.
 - 02_apply_stutterfilter.R -- code for applying analytical thresholds from Riman et al. (2021) and a stutter filter.
+Also generates collections of trace-POI combinations to go through in LR calculations (by whatever software).
 - helping_functions.R -- collection of functions for transforming profile data from wide to long format and vice versa.

+In addition, there are two folders for data:
+- data_provedit -- mixture profiles, 1-person profiles and genotype profiles from PROVEDIt.
+- data_simulated -- replicate mixture profiles that the code generates and that are further examined in the paper.